Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Introduction

+The stabilization methods of GAN are different with those for the feed-forward deep networks, e.g., weight-decay~\cite{krogh1992simple} and the momentum~\cite{sutton1986two}, due to the dynamics of the discriminator with generator.
+Since the failure of GAN can arise from the use of KL-divergence in loss, a variety of the discrepancy measures have been studied, e.g., ~\cite{mao2017least,Nowozin16fGAN,cai2020utilizing}, including Wasserstein distance~\cite{arjovsky2017towards,arjovsky2017wasserstein} that provides gradients to the generator even with a small overlap of the two distributions.
+Albeit, the Wasserstein loss is often inferior to the original loss in the quality of fake data~\cite{Mescheder2018which,kurach2019large}.
+Another strategy is to inhibit discriminator training based on the loss.
+To this aim, the gradient regularization penalizes gradients of the discriminator.
+However, it depends on the model that varies during the training~\cite{kurach2019large}.

-The implicit regularization is obtained through the learning procedure and the data manipulation.
-We focus on the data-driven regularization for GAN optimization.
-The repetition of noise injection, or namely noise-space, to both real and fake data enlarges the overlap between probability distributions~\cite{jenni2019noiseGAN}.
-However, the noise increases the variance of data essentially.
-The repetition of data smoothing, or scale-space, is a general technique in machine learning that suppresses the low-level information such as textures and details in the image so as to make each data more simple to learn by algorithms.
-However, we have observed that the smoothing shrinks the capability of the generator to learn high-frequency information.
+This paper focuses on data-based stabilization of the GAN training that manipulates only the real and fake data independent of the model architecture.
+For instance, the repetition of noise injection to both real and fake data (namely noise-space) enlarges the overlap between probability distributions~\cite{jenni2019noiseGAN}.
+However, the noise increases the variance of data inevitably.
+The repetition of data smoothing based on Gaussian kernels, or the scale-space, is a general technique in machine learning that suppresses the high frequency features such as textures and details in the image so as to make each data more simple to learn by algorithms.
+In the case of GAN, it is expected that the diffusion makes the real data easy to mimic by the generator.
+However, we have found that it limits the learning capability of the generator to learn high-frequency information.